fechanique/cordova-plugin-fcm/README.md

 })
 ```

+:warning: This doesn't re-trigger the initial push event, as it used to do.
+Alternatively, you can have access of the notification that started the app by calling the `FCM.getInitialPushPayload()`.

 ##### FCM.onTokenRefresh()

 Callback firing when receiving a new Firebase token.
 It serves as a shortcut to listen to eventTarget's "tokenRefresh" event.